pytroll/pyresample/docs/source/swath.rst

 pyresample.image
 ----------------
-The ImageContainerNearest class can be used for nearest neighbour resampling of swaths as well as grids.
+The ImageContainerNearest and ImageContanerBilinear classes can be used for resampling of swaths as well as grids.
+Below is an example using nearest neighbour resampling.

 .. doctest::